gerardroche/sublime-khan/README.md

 # Khan

-Add, remove, and clear rulers at the current cursor column using the command palette.
+Add, remove, and clear rulers at the current cursor using the command palette.

+## Usage

+**Add a ruler**

+Put your cursor at the column where you want a ruler and run "Add Ruler" from the command palette.

+Command Palette → Khan: Add Ruler

+**Remove a ruler**

+Put your cursor at the ruler you want to remove and run "Remove Ruler" from the command palette.

+Command Palette → Khan: Remove Ruler

+**Clear rulers**

+Run "Clear Rulers" from the command palette.

+Command Palette → Khan: Clear Rulers

 ## Installation